laxmankrishnamurti/Frontend/Web Design/03-Typography.md

    - Fonts should also be picked using criteria like readability and loading time.

 2. After picked our fonts, we need to set proper roles and attributes.

+3. Start Typography process by defining the "type scale", "font weight", and "Line-height".

+4. Use tools like <code>Type Scale</code> <code>ArcheType</code> to make this task easier.

+5. If our design app allows it, create text styles for elements like heading and paragraphs.